Information scrambling and entanglement in quantum approximate optimization algorithm circuits: Entanglement in QAOA circuit versus complexity of the problems

 which is the area of $S-p$ plot for average one-qubit entanglement entropy $\bar{S}$ generated during the evolution of $p$-layer QAOA circuit.
 Ideally, we expect the accumulation $\mathcal{A}$ is always positively correlated with number of edges $E$.
 However, due to the randomness of initial parameters $\left\{\vec{\beta}_0,\vec{\gamma}_0\right\}$, entanglement accumulation of the same layer in the same computing process can be very different from each other.
 For example, two different typical structures of entanglement accumulation in the process of computing $\left\langle H_{5}\right\rangle _{min}$ when $p=6$ is shown in Fig.~\ref{fig:examples}.
 The structure in Fig.~\ref{fig:examples}(a) only demands large entanglement at first two layers, whereas entanglement in Fig.~\ref{fig:examples}(b) is always large until the final step.
 Thus, to obtain a practical quantity describing entanglement accumulation, we still need a number of samplings and consider average values.

 Here, we present the distribution of $\mathcal{A}$ for $50$ samplings per layer and per problem in Fig.~\ref{fig:dis}.
 We can find for harder problems, the ``tails'' of probability density become larger, which means the proportion of entanglement structures like Fig.~\ref{fig:examples}(b) increases, and indicates a requirement for more entanglement accumulation.
-Moreover, by taking average values of these samplings, we obtain a relation between average areas of entanglement accumulation $\bar{\mathcal{A}}$ and number of edges $E$ of the graphs of Eq.~$\left(\ref{eq:set-of-Hs}\right)$, which is shown in Fig.~\ref{fig:entropy-edge} and Pearson correlation coefficients in Table.~\ref{tab:ne-area}.
-Based on all these settings, we can observe a glaring positive correlation between complexity of these problems and entanglement accumulation in corresponding QAOA circuits.
+Moreover, by taking average values of these samplings, we obtain a positive correlation between average areas of entanglement accumulation $\bar{\mathcal{A}}$ and number of edges $E$ of the graphs of Eq.~$\left(\ref{eq:set-of-Hs}\right)$, which is shown in Fig.~\ref{fig:entropy-edge}.

+However, as the layer $p$ increases, the effect of ``entanglement barrier'' cannot be neglected~\cite{Dupont-pra-2022,Chen-2205}, which can weaken the strength of positive correlation.
+For the correlation coefficients between average areas of entanglement accumulation $\bar{\mathcal{A}}$ and number of edges $E$, we can observe this decrease.
+As is shown in Fig.~\ref{fig:corr_dec}, from which we find that when $p\gg 20$, it can be harder to observe the positive correlation because the entanglement barrier arrives.